Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Numerical Results

 \subsection{Full Configuration Interaction}

-This section solves the low-lying eigenpairs for two dimensional Hubbard model under FCI framework.
-The fermion Hubbard model is widely used approximate model in solid-state physics, which ignores long range interaction and only includes near site hopping on lattice.
-Since the FCI framework is applied, the matrix size scales exponentially with respect to the lattice size and the number of electrons in the Hubbard model.
-The eigenvectors associated with low-lying eigenvalues are in general very sparse.
-This is one of the most important target applications of \TOM{}.
+This section solves the low-lying eigenpairs for a two-dimensional Hubbard model under the FCI framework.
+The Hubbard model is widely used in solid-state physics, which only considers the neighboring hopping and on-site interaction.
+Under the FCI framework, the matrix size scales factorially with respect to the problem size and the number of electrons.
+The eigenvectors associated with low-lying eigenvalues are sparse.
+FCI problems are the most important applications of \TOM{}.

 The Hamiltonian operator in the second quantization notation is,